nonxonesi/starknames-contracts/README.md

 # Starknet Name Service contracts

 ## ABOUT `For any contacts, please message TURBO#6141 on Discord.`
-Starknames is the first fully established name service on Starknet!
+Starknames is the first full-end name service on Starknet!
 We are live on Testnet and allow users to name and lookup account names.
 As Starknet has an amazing and emerging gaming/NFT scene, this raises several reasons as to why a name service is even more important here than on L1, and thus, brings along an ecosystem-wide responsibility for creating a sustainable UX environment.

 #### Why a name service?
 (SUMMARY)
 Starknames is important because it simplifies the use of Starknet blockchain addresses.